-- C. Ethical Standards: The training should build further on the topics addressed in Section 2I, focusing on the context in which the trainees intend to mediate. - D. Special considerations for specific case types: The training should cover special considerations depending on the case type.
+- C. Ethical Standards.
+The training should build further on the topics addressed in Section 2I, focusing on the context in which the trainees intend to mediate. - D. Special considerations for specific case types.
+The training should cover special considerations depending on the case type.
 For example, mediation training for divorce and custody and visitation cases should cover the emotional aspects of separation and divorce on adults and children, screening for appropriateness for mediation and safety, introduction to family systems and child development theory, age-appropriate parenting plans, parenting time and support obligations, parental decision-making, asset distribution, spousal support, and other relevant financial and legal issues.
-Other case types may have special considerations as well. - E. Online Mediation: The training should build further on the topics addressed in Section 2J, focusing on the context in which the trainees intend to mediate. - IV.
+Other case types may have special considerations as well. - E. Online Mediation.
+The training should build further on the topics addressed in Section 2J, focusing on the context in which the trainees intend to mediate. - IV.
 The training agenda and materials shall provide opportunities for trainees to practice mediation skills through subject-matter specific role plays, based on the types of cases trainees are likely to encounter as mediators on court rosters.
 Each trainee shall serve as a mediator for at least one role play, and as a disputant for at least one role play.
-Exercises and role plays should be introduced with specific instructions to guide participants, as well as guidelines for coaches, observers and other participants.
-Each role-play should be observed and de-briefed to ensure adequate, constructive feedback is given to trainees.

-- V. Post-training status: - A. Eligibility for Roster: Trainees who complete 40 hours of approved mediation training and who have recent experience mediating actual cases are eligible to apply to serve on court rosters.i Final placement on any court roster is in the discretion of the local District Administrative Judge.ii - B. Continuing Education in ADR under Part 146.5: These workshops, courses, seminars, or training programs should be relevant to the mediator's area of practice.
+Exercises and role plays should be introduced with specific instructions to guide participants, as well as guidelines for coaches, observers, and other participants.
+Each role-play should be observed and de-briefed to ensure adequate, constructive feedback is given to trainees. - V. Post-training status: - A. Eligibility for Roster.
+Trainees who complete 40 hours of approved mediation training and who have recent experience mediating actual cases are eligible to apply to serve on court rosters.i Final placement on any court roster is in the discretion of the local District Administrative Judge.ii - B. Continuing Education in ADR under Part 146.5.
+These workshops, courses, seminars, or training programs should be relevant to the mediator's area of practice.
+See Guidelines for Continuing Education under Part 146.5 of the Rules of the Chief Administrative Judge for more information.